sridharb1/websocketpp-x86_x64/README.md

     same level, for e.g. zlib is in E:\Projects\zlib, websocketpp is in E:\Projects\websocketpp etc. boost sources would be in E:\Projects\Boost.
-  * The last command below install boost headers and libraries in E:\Boost.
+  * The last command below installs boost headers and libraries in E:\Boost.
 These projects refer to this relative path (i.e. the installed boost is in one level higher than the Projects folder).
   * This command uses toolset=msvc-14.2 (aka VS 2019).
 As newer